-The proposed sub-projects are located in district Swat and will be accessed through Swat Motorway (M16) also called Swat Expressway.
-The GPS coordinates of each site, with name of authority owning the land is given below in Table 2-1:
+The proposed sub projects are located in Swat, these sites can be accessed through Swat Motorway (M16) also called Swat Expressway.
+The GPS coordinates of each site, with name of authority owning the land is given below in 2-1.